team-iroh/navbar/README.md

   </a>
 </p>

-> This is the client & server side code for the rewards/pledges microservice that mocks the rewards component of the Kickstarter site.
+> This is the client & server side code for the navbar microservice that mocks the navbar component of the Kickstarter site.

 ### 🏠 [Homepage](https://github.com/team-iroh/navbar#readme)